 – Screwdriver to assemble your chair

-– Protective gloves, to save your hands when using the spray paint
+– Protective gloves and mask, to save your hands, and lungs when using the spray paint

 Prime and Paint